Resolve Your Urgent Dental Needs With Emergency Services Provided in Phoenix, AZ

 If you have any of the dental issues discussed above, do not wait to call your dentist.
 The longer you wait to receive care, the longer you will be in pain.
 Waiting can also cause some dental issues to become worse, which can make treatment more intense, time-consuming, and costly.

 We keep Phoenix smiling at Biltmore Dental Center!
 We are committed to providing the best care for our patients and take your tooth pain and other dental emergencies seriously.
-Dr. Koppikar does his best to see patients for dental emergencies on the same day so you can leave smiling and pain free.
+Dr. Justin Frost does his best to see patients for dental emergencies on the same day so you can leave smiling and pain-free.